JetBrains/intellij-sdk-docs/topics/ui/controls/checkbox.md

 Do **not** use checkboxes if:
 * Only one option in a group can be selected.
 Use a [radio button group](radio_button.md) instead.
-* The behavior in the “off” state is unclear from the checkbox label.
+* The behavior in the "off" state is unclear from the checkbox label.
 Use two radio buttons instead and label them accordingly.
 ![](when_to_use.png)
-*With the checkbox, it is unclear how the setting works if it’s unchecked.
+* With the checkbox, it is unclear how the setting works if it’s unchecked.
 With radio buttons, both states are labeled clearly.*

 ## How to use